jmahler/jmahler.github.io/_posts/2014-02-27-tesla_interview.md

 But I did manage to get my resume out to six firmware related teams that looked interesting.

+Whether this environment is conducive for finding good employees is debateable.

-One of the highlights of the job fair was getting to see a Model S and a Roadster up close.
+Besides getting to meet the teams, one of the highlights of the job fair was getting to see a Model S and a Roadster up close.
-They were both unlocked and free to tinker with.
-One thing that surprised me about the Model S was the lack of mechanical buttons on the dash.
-No ignition switch or parking brake button.
-Nearly everything is done through the touch screen.
-It is very simple and elegant.
+They were both parked at the entrance and unlocked so anyone could anyone could tinker with them.
+What surprised me the most about the Model S was the lack of mechanical buttons on the console.
+Nearly everything is integrated in to the center display.
+There is no parking brake button or handle, for example.
+It is in a menu on the center console.
+I imagine other manufacturers, which have had recalls due to their faulty mechanical switches, would have loved to just do a software update.

 Almost a month later I was contacted by a recruiter.
 He was trying to fill a position for a firmware test engineer.